debops/debops/docs/ansible/roles/debops.owncloud/external-users.rst

 via the admin web interface.
 TODO: Add a backup option of all LDAP settings to the Ansible controller.

-Refer to debops.secret_ to learn how passwords are handled.
+Refer to :ref:`debops.secret` to learn how passwords are handled.